 My Preferred web hosts

 These are my preferred go-to hosts for myself and my clients when they are starting out and or are budget conscious.
 Perfect for personal blogs and business starter blogs.
-These also will upgrade nicely as you grow, you just need to contact support when you start hitting your limits.
+These companies and all their plans will upgrade nicely as you grow, you just need to contact support when you start hitting your limits.
 That's a nice problem to have, right?

 Managed WordPress Web Hosts